MarichkaS/Linear_Algebra_library/README.md

 # Linear_Algebra_library
-C++ library for linear algebra algorithms, such as matrices and vectors operations.
+Parallel(using threads) C++ library for linear algebra algorithms, such as matrices and vectors operations.